espressif/esp-iot-solution/docs/en/display/lcd/rgb_lcd.rst

     esp_lcd_panel_io_handle_t io_handle = NULL;
     ESP_ERROR_CHECK(esp_lcd_new_panel_io_3wire_spi(&io_config, &io_handle));

+**For LCDs that only use the RGB interface**, as they do not support the transmission of commands and parameters, there is no need to initialize an interface device.
+Please refer directly to :ref:`Initializing the LCD device <rgb_initialize_lcd>`.

+**For LCDs using both the 3-wire SPI and RGB interface**, only the creation of the ``3-wire SPI`` interface device is required.
+Since ESP's SPI peripheral does not directly support the transmission of 9-bit data, and this interface is only used for transmitting commands and parameters with a small data volume, and the bandwidth and timing requirements for data transmission are not high, GPIO or IO expander chip pins (such as `TCA9554 <https://components.espressif.com/components/espressif/esp_io_expander_tca9554>`_) can be used to simulate the SPI protocol through software.
+The following is an example code using the `esp_lcd_panel_io_additions <https://components.espressif.com/components/espressif/esp_lcd_panel_io_additions>`_ component to create a ``3-wire SPI`` interface device:

 Creating the interface device provides a handle of data type ``esp_lcd_panel_io_handle_t``.
 Subsequently, you can use ``esp_lcd_panel_io_tx_param()`` to send **commands** to the LCD driver IC.

 .. _rgb_porting_driver_components: